 (i) Large digestive vacuoles or Heterolysosomes are formed by the fusion of primary lysosomes with phagosomes containing large particles.

-3. Cyto Lysosomes are enlarged lysosomes observed in Dying organisms under a variety of physiological and pathological conditions.
-These cyto lysosomes are rich in acid hydrolases.
+3. Cyto Lysosomes are enlarged lysosomes observed in Dying organisms under various physiological and pathological conditions.
+These cytolysosomes are rich in acid hydrolases.

 4. Residual bodies — Exhausted lysosomes with undigested wastes are called residual bodies or telo lysosomes.
 These are large and irregular.

 Lysosomes originate from the Golgi complex.
-The proteins synthesized by the ribosome are discharged in the cavity of the Endoplasmic reticulum.
+The proteins synthesized by the ribosome are discharged into the cavity of the Endoplasmic reticulum.

-Here these enzymes are concentrated and stored in the storage granules or for the primary lysosome.
-These separated out from the trans face of the Golgi complex.
+These enzymes are concentrated and stored in the storage granules or for the primary Lysosome.
+These separated from the trans face of the Golgi complex.

 What is the function of lysosomes?

-The enzymes can catalyze The breakdown of polysaccharide-protein and nucleic acid molecules.
-So the lysosome (lyso, lytic or digestive; soma body) helps in the intracellular digestion of foodstuff.
+Enzymes can catalyze the breakdown of polysaccharide proteins and nucleic acid molecules.
+Thus, the Lysosome (also lytic or digestive; soma body) helps in the intracellular digestion of foodstuffs.

 The pinocytic vacuoles or phagocytic vacuoles are formed by endocytosis.
-Fuse with lysosomes which liberate the tissue digestive or tissue hydrolyzing Enzymes and bring out the digestion of Phagocytosed materials or bacteria.
+Fuse with lysosomes, which liberate the tissue digestive or tissue hydrolyzing enzymes and facilitate the digestion of phagocytosed materials or bacteria.

 This process of digestion is known as heterophagy.
-This method of digestion is also called intracellular digestion and is found in protozoans, sponges, and coelenterates.
+It is also known as intracellular digestion and is found in protozoans, sponges, and coelenterates.

 2. Autophagy –

-The lysosome also helps in the removal of dead and decaying cells or tissues.
-The lysosome in these cells becomes enlarged and later On Ruptures releasing the enzymes into the cell.
+The Lysosome also helps remove dead and decaying cells or tissues.
+The Lysosome in these cells becomes enlarged and, later, Ruptures, releasing the enzymes into the cell.
 As a result, the complete cell is digested.

 This is known as autophagy or autolysis.
-It is found in a starving cell or tissue or organ undergoing differentiation repair are metamorphosis.
-The process of tissue degeneration is known as nacrosis and the lysosome is termed suicide bags (de-Duve,1959).
+It is found in starving cell tissue or organs undergoing differentiation, repair, or metamorphosis.
+The process of tissue degeneration is known as necrosis, and the Lysosome is termed a suicide bag (de-Duve,1959).

-1. Nutrition by digestion of foodstuff in protozoans and many metazoans having intracellular digestion.
+- Nutrition is achieved by the digestion of foodstuff in protozoans, and many metazoans have intracellular digestion.

 Abnormal functioning or defects in the normal functioning of lysosomes produce the following disease.

-In industrial workers Inhalation of silica of asbestos fibers causes this disease.
+Industrial workers inhale silica of asbestos fibers, which causes this disease.
 The macrophages in the lung ingest silica fibers to remove them from the air we respire.
-The fiber becomes enclosed in the secondary lysosome and is not dissolved or digested.
+The fiber becomes enclosed in the secondary Lysosome and is not dissolved or digested.

-The presence of silica fiber in the lysosome makes their plasma membrane leaky.
-The hydrolytic enzyme causes damage.
-Thus, the condition is characterized by the destruction of the lungs and air passages.
+The presence of silica fiber in the Lysosome makes the plasma membrane leaky.
+The hydrolytic enzyme causes damage, destroying the lungs and air passages.

 2. Rheumatoid arthritis –

 This is an inflammatory disease of the body’s joints.
-This is caused by the release of lysosomal enzymes from the cell into The extracellular space causing damage to the material.
+It is caused by releasing lysosomal enzymes from the cell into the extracellular space, damaging the material.

 Differences between Primary lysosomes and Secondary lysosomes –